 Cat.
-No. 2941 - MicroMincer laboratory press, includes 10 liners and seals
+No. 2941 - MicroMincer laboratory press.
+Includes disposable 10 disposable liners and seals

 The stainless steel MicroMincer utilizes disposable polypropylene liners.
-Thus, multiple samples can be quickly processed without a need to clean or risk of contamination between samples.
+Thus, multiple samples can be quickly processed without the need to clean or the risk of contamination between samples.

 - Microanalysis of cellular constituents.